 We know how to handle these types of cases and get your side of the story to the right people; so things are handled fairly and there is not rush to judgment without all of the facts being heard.
-I urge you to call us and set up a free confidential face to face (same day) consultation.
+Our domestic violence lawyer in Los Angeles County has been doing all this for years.
+If only the victim, their coached children from a prior relationship or another biased witness speaks to the officers after an incident, it makes sense for the police to arrest the person who were not there to defend themselves.
+If this sounds familiar, I urge you to call us and set up a free confidential face to face (same day) consultation with our San Fernando Valley domestic violence lawyer.
 You will be educated on the system where your case is pending and we will set up a plan to resolve your specific situation and get you and your family back to a normal life.

 Domestic violence is physical, mental, or verbal abuse that occurs with a family setting or intimate relationship.
 Incidents of domestic violence may occur between spouses, intimate partners, children, and siblings.
 Many cases of domestic violence remain unreported.
 However, when a domestic violence incident is reported to law enforcement, either by the victim or a witness, the incident is always thoroughly investigated.
 While most domestic violence charges are considered misdemeanor offenses, charges can be enhanced if the victim was a minor, if the victim sustained serious bodily injuries, or if the offender has a prior criminal record.

-Do not waste any valuable time and call our firm to set up a free case consultation.
+Do not waste any valuable time and call our firm to set up a free case consultation with a Van Nuys, CA domestic violence attorney.
 We will sit down with you and discuss all your available options.